 If you need to add something that will be supporting weight (a handle), needs to be strong (feet on a bowl), or extends a fair way from the object (like wings), make a cardboard shape first, glue and tape it to the dry base object, and then when it’s dry, add the paper pulp layer.

 The main restriction with paper pulp is to keep the thickness of the pulp below 2 cm (about an inch).
 The thinner it is, the quicker it will dry.
 A thickness of between 5 mm and 1 cm is about right.

-If a section breaks, just gue it back together with PVA glue, and you can also smooth the join with some smooth paper pulp, or some soft tissue paper (white toilet paper is good).
+If a section breaks, just glue it back together with PVA glue.
+You can also smooth the join with some fine paper pulp, or some soft tissue paper (white toilet paper is good).